One of the biggest mistakes people make in their fitness journey is assuming that everyone has the same workout and diet needs.

-Ectomorphs, remember to eat, eat, eat!
-If your goal is to build size and muscle, you need to have a calorie surplus — that is, eating more calories than you burn.
+Ectomorphs must remember to eat, eat, eat!
+If your goal is to build lean muscle mass, you need to be in a calorie surplus — that is, eating more calories than you burn.
 The excess energy will be used to build that muscle you’re looking for.

 Make sure you load up on your carbs, protein, and healthy fats.
-A recommended calorie surplus is approximately 500 calories above your maintenance calories.
+A recommended calorie surplus is approximately 500 calories above your maintenance calories, daily.

 Here are some foods to eat if you’re in the ectomorph body type group:

-If you’re wondering how on earth you’re going to eat more food, consider a post-workout supplement to get the nutrients you need to bulk up.
+If you’re wondering how on Earth you’re going to eat more food, consider a post-workout supplement or mass gainer powder to get the nutrients you need to bulk up.

 Mesomorph Body Type